DianZzzz/DianZzzz.github.io/_finance/CFA/Fixed-Income-Portfolio-Management.md

 #### Swaptions

-Long a receiver swaption: receive fixed payment and pay float
+Long a receiver swaption: receive fixed payment and pay float Long a payer swaption: receive float and pay fixed
 ## Bond Index

 Tracking error of 1% means that assuming normally distributed returns, in 68% of time periods, the fund should have a return that is within 1% of the tracked index.